F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Good Design is the oldest and most prestigious of the international juried awards for product design.

-Isenberg is unceasingly innovative, selling well-designed, well-made faucets for a fair price primarily through design studios and plumbing outlets but also over the internet.
+Flusso is unceasingly innovative, selling well-designed, well-made Flusso faucets for a fair price primarily through design studios and plumbing outlets but also over the internet.

 A substantial and growing number of its faucet are in-house designs, including at least one faucet that has won international design awards.